 The Knoxville, Knox County, Knoxville Utilities Board (K.U.B.)
 Geographic Information Systems (the "System") is a joint venture that provides automated mapping and geographic information.
-The system was created by a tri-party agreement between the City of Knoxville, Knox County, and the Knoxville Utilities Board originally dated August 9, 1985 and most recently amended January 25, 2016.
+The system was created by a tri-party agreement between the City of Knoxville (City), Knox County (County), and the Knoxville Utilities Board (K.U.B.) originally dated August 9, 1985 and most recently amended January 25, 2016.
 The System maintains digital geographic data for all of Knox County, Tennessee.
-The System is responsible for maintaining the centralized KGIS servers, databases, and network that is shared by the various departments and users.
+The System is responsible for maintaining the centralized KGIS servers, databases, and network that are shared by the various departments and users.
 Some of the core mapping information, including topography and aerial photography, are managed by the System.